ballerina-platform/ballerina-dev-website/learn/user-guide/network-communication/gRPC/grpc.md

 }
 ```

-The above is the full ProtoBuf definition for the service.
+The above is the full Protobuf definition for the service.

 ## Implementing gRPC Services and Clients